Paul Kleiman MEd PhD PFHEA FRSA

 Jo’s work and research has focused on the management of change, with a specific focus on education, and independent learning skills.
 She gained her MSc in Education Management at Manchester Metropolitan University, and has worked for twenty five years right across the education sector from primary to higher education as a tutor, senior manager and consultant.
 She has established a formidable reputation as a leader and innovator in inclusion, independent learning and information management.
 Jo has particular expertise in learning disabilities, inclusion and diversity training, and she is a trustee of the Delamere Trust and a strategy and policy adviser for a number of charities in that sector.
 She is also a trained bereavement counsellor and works closely with the charity SANDS.
 Recent work (2018) includes working with schools on whole school approaches to embedding inclusive practices in their policies, teaching and learning.

 Jo is an inspiring speaker and facilitator, and she was short-listed for the DfES STAR Award for Outstanding Leadership and Inspiration.
-She is an Accredited Member of the Society of Education Consultants and a Fellow of the Learning and Performance Institute.
+She is an Accredited Member of the Society of Education Consultants, a Fellow of the Learning and Performance Institute and a Fellow of the Royal Society of Arts.
 In 2004 she was awarded the Learning Resources Manager of the Year by the prestigious World of Learning Awards.

 Previous work includes: